edvinvp/Phylogenetic-Scripts/README.md

 # Phylogenetic Scripts
-Collection of python scripts used for analyzing phylogenetic data and generating plots.
-Used in my bachelor thesis.
+Collection of python scripts and the data used for phylogenetic analysis in my bachelor thesis.